RedMser/godot-fluent-translation/README.md

     tr_inline.locale = "en"

     # 4. Forked only - [Project Settings -> Localization -> Translations] and add a .ftl file there.
+    # You may need to change the file filter to "All Files" to see .ftl files in the file selector dialog.

     # Godot automatically converts spaces to tabs for multi-line strings, but tabs are invalid in
     # FTL syntax.
 So convert tabs to four spaces.
 Returns an error that you should handle.